vasanthgx/ablation_study/README.md

 The study demonstrates that increasing the number of hidden layers and units generally improves the performance of neural networks on the FMNIST dataset up to a point.
 However, beyond a certain complexity, the gains in accuracy diminish.
 Dropout layers help in preventing overfitting and maintaining model performance.
 The optimal model found in this study (Model 5) suggests that a moderately complex architecture with sufficient units per layer provides the best performance.
 This finding highlights the importance of balancing model complexity and computational resources to achieve the best results.

+## FAQ

+### 1) Tensor Board Integration

+TensorBoard is employed as a crucial feature in this project to facilitate the comprehensive visualization and analysis of model performance.
+By integrating TensorBoard, we can effectively monitor the training process in real-time.
+Key logs captured include:

+- **Scalars:** Track metrics such as loss and accuracy over epochs, providing insight into the model's learning progress.
+- **Images:** Visualize input images, allowing for inspection of the data being fed into the network.
+- **Histograms:** Analyze the distribution of weights and biases, offering a deeper understanding of how model parameters evolve during training.
+- **Distributions:** Examine the detailed statistical distribution of tensors, aiding in the identification of potential issues like vanishing or exploding gradients.
+TensorBoard's interactive dashboards enhance the interpretability of complex training dynamics, making it an invaluable tool for optimizing neural network performance.